material-components/material-components-web/packages/mdc-theme/README.md

 - Disabled, used for text in disabled components and content.
 - Icon, used for icons.

-> Note: Don't confuse primary color with primary text.
+> **A note about primary**, don't confuse primary color with primary text.
 The former refers to the primary theme color, that is used to establish a visual identity and color many parts of your application.
 The latter refers to the style of text that is most prominent (low opacity, high contrast), and used to display most content.